 In Ireland, a consumer hire agreement is an agreement between a customer and a financial institution or a finance company.
 Find out about your rights and rules regarding consumer hire agreements.

 A guarantee supplements your consumer rights but can be useful if you receive an item as a gift.
-Find out more about guarantees here.
+There may be a charge for an extended warranty but you should not feel obliged to buy one.

 A deposit is a sum of money paid to a retailer or supplier of services to indicate an intention to buy a product or service.
 Find out what the rules are with regard to deposits.

 Consumers in Ireland and the EU are protected from false or misleading advertising.
 Find out what the rules are governing advertisers and what to do if you have been deceived by an advert.

 The Advertising Standards Authority for Ireland is an independent regulatory body set up to ensure that all advertisements are legal, decent, honest and truthful.